MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 }
 ```

-Typically, you wouldn't display the **Indent** field because it's typically used for layout purposes.
+Typically, you wouldn't display the **Indent** field because it's only used for layout purposes.

 In the client, run the page and add records to the table.
 Be sure to set the **Indent** field.